 The museum is open from June to early September and a variety of events are held all season long.

 An eclectic gathering of artists’ galleries and studios, retail shops, and healing arts community.
 Our artists work in various mediums including watercolors, oils, acrylics, pastels, monoprints, pottery, sculpture, textiles, porcelain, glass, metal, wood and photography.
-Our other shops include a quilt shop, a tea shop, an art supply shop.
+Our other shops include a quilt shop, a tea shop and a picture/framing shop.
 Our healing arts community includes an acupuncture studio, massage therapists, integrative bodywork therapists, an herbalist, and a yoga studio.

 Timothy R. Barney / AFHG Images